markdicksonjr/nibbler/README.md

 over file-defined values.
 If you remove all environment variables and values in the JSON file, you'll see the server start on port 3000.
 Your app can define sources its own way, so keep in mind the sample is just one demonstration of how this can be done.

-- the environment variables can be directly mapped to JSON values (when provided as a source to LoadApplicationConfiguration).
+- the environment variables can be directly mapped to JSON values (when provided as a source to LoadConfiguration).
 Environment variables are all caps, and underscores are used where dots were used in the JSON format.

 ## Logging